luismisanchez/wp-unsplash-profile/readme.txt

 Wordpress Unsplash Profile plugin

 == Description ==
+Please note: Although I have tested this code intensively on my site it may not work the same way on your Wordpress installation.
+It has been successfully tested on the latest versions of Wordpress under Nginx and Mariadb.
+If there are any errors in your installation, please open an issue (https://github.com/luismisanchez/wp-unsplash-profile/issues) and I will try to help you as soon as possible.

 Showcase your Unsplash.com profile photos on your WordPress pages or posts.

 == Installation ==